-The Dominator Platinum modules use a new "Capellix" LED packaging system which allows for denser packing of LEDs together.
+The Dominator Platinum modules use a new "Capellix" LED packaging system that allows for denser packing of LEDs together.
 This leads to brighter lighting without increasing power draw, which in turn allows for higher speed memory.

-We've opted for a mid-range 3,200MHz kit and 16GB, which is priced competitively while delivering great performance and that gorgeous LED lighting.
+We've opted for a midrange 3,200MHz kit and 16GB, which is priced competitively while delivering great performance and that gorgeous LED lighting.
 You could also considerif you like the crystalline look, but we're partial to Corsair's brand of RGB lighting.

-Patriot Viper Elite 8GB 2,666MHz
+Patriot Viper Elite 8GB 3,200MHz

-Best budget RAM
+Best cheap RAM in 2022